firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-Alveo-Template.rst

 Final Environment Check
 -----------------------

-Finally, lets verify that the environment variables are correctly setup for the tutorial.
+Finally, lets verify that the environment variables are correctly setup for the guide.
 Run:

 .. code-block:: bash